TAOS CERAMICS CENTER

 • Please place only bone-dry work on green-ware racks for bisque-firing and glazed work on the appropriate glaze carts for glaze firing.
 Separate glaze carts for cone 5/6 and cone 10 – please pay close attention!
 Do not place low-fire work on mid- or high-fire glaze carts – it will melt and can cause damage to kiln, shelves and others’ work.

-• Members must not give their individual door entry code to anyone else, nor let anyone into the studio outside of Open Studio Hours.
+• Members must not give their individual door entry code to anyone else, nor let anyone into the studio outside of Open Studio hours.
 This is to ensure everyone’s safety.
 When a member leaves the studio empty at the end of their studio session, they must clean up after themselves, turn off all lights and be sure that the door closes firmly and is then locked by pressing the button on the keypad that resembles a lock.
+(See full Closing Procedures posted on Studio exit door.)

 • TCC is not responsible for the loss or damage of work or personal property.
 Please leave your valuables at home.